 Regardless of our age, however, it seems true that most begin the journey in a childlike way.
 We come to it with an innocence, a freshness, that is seldom ever again as vivid or vital.
 It is comparable to the way we feel during the first stage of a romance or new friendship.
 Swept away by the experience of the relationship, we do not look at any of the negative aspects.

-is a “time of learning and belonging” labeled “the life of discipleship”.
+Stage 2 is a "time of learning and belonging" labeled "the life of discipleship".
 It primarily involves learning in a community setting from spiritual leaders or religious writings.
 We encounter a set of ideas, a belief system or a group of people who show us the light and answer our questions.
-It is such a big relief and feels so safe and secure – like a haven in a storm.
+It is such a big relief and feels so safe and secure - like a haven in a storm.
 And it gives us what we need.

-is “the productive life” and involves consciously serving God through one’s spiritual gifts.
+Stage 3 is "the productive life" and involves consciously serving God through one's spiritual gifts.
 The truths learned at stage 2 find an outlet in service at stage 3.

 Most evangelical models of Christian growth stop here.
 The implication is that the pinnacle of Christian maturity is faithful, committed service (virtually always in the context of a church, or in a context that benefits a church).
 The most committed people serve professionally in the church.
 However, it is obvious that a person can arrive at this stage and still be self-serving, legalistic, immature, and inwardly unhealed.
 Christian service is not the best determiner of spiritual maturity.
 This is the value of Hagberg and Guelich's model.
 According to them, "the productive life" is important, but it is not the goal.
 Indeed, on the map of the Christian journey, those at this stage are only half-way there!